Pilaton/Pilaton/README.md

 # Hey!
 Nice to see you 🤓

 Welcome to my page!
-I'm Mark, Fullstack developer from ... (some kind of dictatorship).
+I'm Mark, Fullstack developer from ... (some dictatorial country).

 Development for me is not a job, it's a passion!